Friday, October 11, 2024

 Pay Off Debt More Quickly

 Because you’re minimizing interest, more of your payments go to pay off the principal balance of your debts.
-It could result in being debt-free faster than other methods, provided one sticks religiously to the plan.
+It could be debt-free faster than other methods, provided one sticks religiously to the plan.

 Encourages Financial Literacy

-The avalanche method is going to teach you things such as interest rates and how they operate on your debt.
+The avalanche method will teach you about interest rates and how they operate on your debt.
 This, in turn, will increase your general knowledge about your finances, allowing you to make more relevant decisions afterward.

 It Encourages Making Rational Decisions

-While the other methods would work on keeping you motivated through various kinds of psychological tricks, the avalanche method actually supports personal finance being based more rationally on numbers.
-This will be especially appealing to the person who wants his or her solution to be logically and mathematically optimal.
+While the other methods would keep you motivated through various psychological tricks, the avalanche method supports personal finance being based more rationally on numbers.
+This will especially appeal to the person who wants his or her solution to be logically and mathematically optimal.

 Possible Drawbacks and How to Mitigate Them